gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/variables-and-constants.md

 Variable is a place where we can store our the data, and we can do that using some special keywords like `var`, `let`, and `const` for constant "variable".

-Let's assume that we have a person called `Ali` and his age is `30` and we want to store his age on our program. as we said we have the variable which act as a place to store our data so let's see how we will do that with the different ways of defining variables in JavaScript:
+Let's assume that we have a person called `Ali` and his age is `30` and we want to store his age in our program. as we said we have the variable which act as a place to store our data so let's see how we will do that with the different ways of defining variables in JavaScript:

 - **var**:
     ```js